 The first telescope I had came with an az alt mount.
 The mount includes a tripod and may include a tracker to move with the stars.
 An alt-az mount is generally cheaper but only allows you to take exposures of a shorter length.
 I was able to take exposures of a maximum of 30 seconds reliably.
 An Equatorial mount costs more and this is what I now have.

-The ability to locate objects in the sky is something very useful to an astrophotographer or astronomer.
-I chose a telescope with a GoTo system which is a computerized system with a hand controller to find objects in the sky.
+The ability to locate objects in the sky is very useful to an astrophotographer or astronomer.
+I chose a telescope with a GoTo system, which is a computerised system with a hand controller, to find objects in the sky.
 This also adds to the cost of your telescope.

 Best Reasonably Priced Telescope for Beginners